irvirty/irvirty/README.md

 • I use HTML, CSS, PHP, MySQL, and JavaScript.
 • I'm currently learning JS (JavaScript) and English.
 • How to reach me: [s2m8voqyg@mozmail.com](mailto:s2m8voqyg@mozmail.com)
+Fun fact:
+• Using CSS you can draw something, this is called CSS art.

 ---

 Almost all projects in one place: [Website](https://irvirty.pages.dev/) or [Repository](https://github.com/irvirty/irvirty.pages.dev).

 ---

-Fun fact:
-• README.md functions similarly to the main page (index.html) in a repository.
-• Using CSS you can draw something, this is called CSS art.

 <!--
 ---